ChaseKolozsy/AnkiAPI/README.md

     ```

     > **WARNING:** Running `rebuild.sh` will delete all Docker containers, images, and volumes.
 This script will be modified in the future to avoid this.
+    > There is another docker directory iside of the `anki/docs/docker`, but it is not recommended to use this one because it will not work without modifying it like the one in this project.

 ## Directory Structure